qcif-training/intro_nlp_lmm_v1.0/episodes/03-text-analysis.md

 :::::::::::::::: solution

 A: You can use the following code to get information about each one of the labels.
-For example, from we want to know what GPE represents here.
+For example, we want to know what GPE represents here.
 We can use *explain()* to get the required information: spacy.explain(‘GPE’)

 ```python